siddharth-droid/VahanAssignment/README.md

 - `frontend`: Contains the frontend React.js application code.

 ## Credits
-This project was developed as part of the Vahan Leader program assignment.
+This project was developed as part of the SDE intern assignment.